RhyG/arena-game/README.md

 # The Arena

-A simple text based RPG played in the terminal.
+The Arena is a simple text-based RPG played in the terminal.

-LINK
--ensure accessible to educators

 ### Description